clartaq/cwiki/resources/private/md/Other_Wiki_Software.md

 ### Cons ###

-- Frankly, it's kind of ugly.
+- Frankly, it's ugly.
-- The editor is neither plain text or wysiwig.
+- The editor is neither plain text or WYSIWYG.
 It is distracting.
-It actually makes things difficult to read.
+It makes things difficult to read.
 And there is no page format just for reading without the clutter.
 - Following links is un-intuitive.

 ## CherryTree ##